ksator/automated_junos_show_commands_collection_with_appformix_saltstack/README.md

 ```
 #### Verify master <-> proxy communication

-Run this command to make sure the proxies are up and responding to the master.
+Run this command to make sure a proxy is up and responding to the master.
 This is not an ICMP ping.
 ```
-# salt 'core-rtr-p-0*' test.ping
+# salt 'dc-vmx-1' test.ping
 ```
 Run this additionnal test.
 It is an execution module.
-The master asks to the proxies ```core-rtr-p-01``` and ```core-rtr-p-02``` to use an execution module
+The master asks to the proxy ```dc-vmx-1``` to use an execution module
 ```
-# salt 'core-rtr-p-0*' junos.cli "show version"
+# salt 'dc-vmx-1' junos.cli "show version"
 ```